gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Hi, *appa*," she said quietly.
 "I, uh, I guess it's been a while since I talked to you.
-*anna* says to tell you that she misses you, and, and I do too."
+*Anna* says to tell you that she misses you, and, and I do too."